 This web site is about modern Machiavellianism.
 It is an outgrowth of my charming and informative little book:

-Mach 2.1: Promoting Better Living in the 21st Century Through Machiavellianism By (the ever humble) Midas Jones. (soon to be available on Amazon)
+Machiavellianism for the 21st Century by (the ever humble) Midas Jones.
+(Available on Amazon)

 “But,” I hear you thinking, “is Machiavellianism true or false?
 I don't want to believe in a false philosophy or doctrine or whatever!”